thelfer/mfem-mgis/docs/paper/joss/paper.md

 ## Tensile test on a elastoplastic notched bar with large strain - SSNA303

-  A notched specimen under axisymmetric hypotheses so-called [SSNA303](https://github.com/latug0/mfem-mgis-examples/tree/master/ex4) is given in the set examples [MMM-examples](https://github.com/latug0/mfem-mgis-examples) (ex4).
+  A notched specimen under axisymmetric hypotheses so-called [SSNA303](https://github.com/latug0/mfem-mgis-examples/tree/master/ex4) is given in ([ex4](https://github.com/latug0/mfem-mgis-examples/tree/master/ex4)) of [MMM-examples](https://github.com/latug0/mfem-mgis-examples) a collection of use cases for MMM library.
 The behavior is a simple isotropic plasticity behaviour with von-Mises isotropic linear hardening.

   This case ([SSNA303](https://github.com/latug0/mfem-mgis-examples/tree/master/ex4)) is adapted from a non-regression test of the `Code_Aster` finite element solver, see @edf_ssna303_2011 for details.

-## Viscoplastic behavior of a UO2 Polycrystal subjected to Uniaxial Compression Loading
+## Viscoplastic behaviour of a polycrystalline microstructure for UO2

+  A model simulation of UO2 with polycrystalline microstructure has been proposed in ([ex8](https://github.com/latug0/mfem-mgis-examples/tree/master/ex8)) from [MMM-examples](https://github.com/latug0/mfem-mgis-examples).

-- The mesh has been generated using `MEROPE`.
+  The polycrystalline geometrical model is based on a Voronoi diagram and has been generated using [MEROPE](https://github.com/MarcJos/Merope) library.

+  The mechanical behaviour is implemented with the MFront tools and provided by a single crystal plasticity model proposed for UO2.
+The mechanical loading conditions corresponds to a uniaxial compression test with periodic conditions of the microstructure :

+    - periodic boundaries conditions in all directions,
+    - imposed uniform strain in z-axis direction,
+    - null macroscopic stresses in x and y directions.

 # Performance Results of Thermo-Mechanical Libraries on HPC plateforms"